oletsky/javatricks/README.md

 6. When x==y, y==z but x!=z
 7. When a value is not equal to itself
 8. A strange function similar to the constructor
+9. How to call a private method of a class